euphony-io/wave-in-listener/README.md

 # Check-in-listener
-'Check-in-listener' is a sound wave reception application using the '[euphony](https://github.com/euphony-io/euphony)' library.
+'Check-in-listener' is a sound wave reception application using the '[euphony](https://github.com/euphony-io/euphony)' library.<br>
 It can be used as a facility entry roster in accordance with the COVID-19 Prevention Guidelines.

 ## Prerequisite
 - Allow audio recorder and storage permission to run the app.

 ![결과01](https://user-images.githubusercontent.com/72801465/136551382-057131f7-6884-46e0-b1fe-272a5e4152c2.jpg) ![결과02](https://user-images.githubusercontent.com/72801465/136551396-d5c9d3ad-80c2-45aa-a5e8-2b47c1e0d0f0.jpg)

 ## How-to-use
 1. Click `방문자 확인 시작하기` button to start receiving sound waves.